 It’s important that you secure your devices as best you can.
 But that doesn’t just mean downloading a VPN, an antivirus, maybe an adblocker, and going on with your day.

-No, protecting your devices goes farther than cyberspace—users need to make sure their devices are physically safe.
+No, protecting your devices goes further than cyberspace—users need to make sure their devices are physically safe.

 When out in public, keep your device(s) by your side at all times.
 Don’t leave them alone and require a password to use the devices.
 Take advantage of device location services such as Find My iPhone.
 Make sure your devices’ screens aren’t facing anyone else.